 It’s important to understand your energy plan options.
 The right plan can help you save money and be more aware of your energy usage.
 Before making your decision, ask your energy provider for specific details on the benefits and discounts associated with each plan.
 Then consider your personal habits.
 If you like schedules, then a time-of-use plan could be a good option.
 If you’re better with budgeting, then a prepaid plan could help you reduce your energy usage and save money.
 Each plan works for different people, so take the time to figure out which one fits your lifestyle and budget needs.

-Discover the Electricity Plans Available in Your Area HERE
+Discover the Fixed and Variable Rate Electricity Plans Available in Your Area HERE

 Learn more about your home electricity plans and options available in your area, below are some additional articles we think you might like.